GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-23 23:29:57 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-23 23:53:06 IST

 Current Weather in Coimbatore:
 Temperature: 28.88 °C
-Condition: haze
+Condition: mist